ALLINAPPLI/Generate-PDF-using-Contact-Form-7/readme.txt

 === Generate PDF using Contact Form 7 ===
 === FORK DE ALLINAPPLI ===
-- add a WordPress filter in Cf7_Pdf_Generation_Front_Action class for add a conditionnal filter for send a PDF on CF7 forms
+- add a WordPress filter in Cf7_Pdf_Generation_Front_Action class for add a conditionnal filter for send a PDF on CF7 forms a new filter exist in this fork : filter_posted_data This filter retrieves the data submitted by the form.
+This filter returns true.
+Depending on the data transmitted by the form, you must set the return to false

 Contributors: zealopensource
 Donate link: http://www.zealousweb.com/payment/